MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_04_insights_and_reporting.md

    ![Graphical user interface, application Description automatically generated](./Images/Lab04/L04_image032.png)

-**Congratulations!** You have successfully generated an activity report.
+Great job, you have Jessie successfully generate an an activity report.
 Activity reports are useful for providing information in public disclosures.
 Microsoft Sustainability provides this information in a tabular format to allow you to adapt it to meet the rapidly changing regulatory requirements.
-There is a great opportunity for **partners** to assist in the generation of the disclosure documents by configuring an activity report to export data in a consistent and familiar format for ingestion into a **partner** solution.
+There is a great opportunity for **partners** to assist in the generation of the disclosure documents by configuring an emissions report to export data in a consistent and familiar format for ingestion into a **partner** solution.

+**Congratulations!** Jessie can now include the emission and activity reports in the sustainability reporting procedures for Contoso Corp.
+These reports will help develop goals that can be tracked using Scorecards, which will be created in the next lab.